-Many charities cite 'increased donations' as one of the key objectives for a new website project.
+Many charities include 'we want to increase donations' as one of the key objectives for a new website project.
 Achieving this requires attention to detail at many levels including content, user experience and a sometimes challenging integration of tech systems.

 To pay close attention to user experience this week I decided to test out 5 charities by donating £10 to each.
 I decided that I was happy to be upsold to £20 if challenged.
 Here's what happened.